tOOlmaRR/web-slideshow/README.md

 ### Known Bugs and Limitations
 1. **Memory Consumption Issues for Large Slideshows** A block of HTML is added to the webpage for every single file within each of the configured folders for a slideshow.
-This means that the page source can grow uncontrollably if your slideshow simply contains too many images.
-In addition, all images are loaded in at load time, compounding the issue.
-In addition, length and width of images aren't specificed in the HTML, so all images are loaded in their original form.<br />
+This means that the page source can grow uncontrollably if your slideshow contains too many images.
+All images are retrieved at load time, and image dimaensions aren't specificed in the HTML, so all images are loaded in their original form, which compounds the issue.<br />
 So how many images are too many you ask?
 A test run containing 470 lower resolution images (most were under 1MB) loaded in 23 seconds and loaded 141 MB.
 Another test run with 693 higher quality images (averaging about 5 MB per photo) from multiple folders was not so fun, loading 1614 MB in just under 5 minutes, and only about half of the images were loaded in memory at this point.
 So it's safe to say that size matters!
 1. **No Exclusion Option**
-In the case that you've configured a slideshow to include subfolders, you cannot exclude certain folders from the resulting directory tree.\
+In the case that you've configured a slideshow to include subfolders, you cannot exclude certain folders from the resulting directory tree.
-#### Private Slideshows Not Available
+1. **Private Slideshows Not Available**
 At some point, private slideshows broke so they are currently not available
 <hr />